When to Travel to South Korea: Weather Breakdown by Month & Season

 Summer

-What to expect in summer: As expected, summers in Korea are hot and muggy.
-Summer sees plenty of rainfall throughout the peninsula.
-July and August are the wettest months of the year in Korea thanks to the East Asian monsoon.
-As luck would have it, the typhoons that slam Japan, Taiwan, and China every year in late summer to early autumn often pass Korea by.
+Summers in South Korea are hot and muggy, and see plenty of rainfall throughout the peninsula.
+July and August are the wettest months of the year in Korea, thanks to the East Asian monsoon.

-What to wear in summer: In the dead heat of summer in Korea you’re going to want to keep it light.
-Stick to lightweight quick-dry fabrics whether you’re wearing pants or shorts.
-You’ll want to keep a travel umbrella and lightweight waterproof jacket handy for the inevitable downpours.
-Waterproof shoes aren’t a bad idea to add your packing list for Korea either.
+Oh, and another thing: I’d suggest keeping a travel umbrella and lightweight waterproof jacket handy for the inevitable downpours.
+Waterproof shoes aren’t a bad idea to add to your packing list for Korea, either.

 Sunset in Pohang